 In 2021, the state court permitted the general contractor to file crossclaims against the insured demolition subcontractor for contribution and indemnification.
-Attorneys McCaffrey and Petter filed a Declaratory Judgment action in USDC-RI, arguing that the insured failed to notify the insurer of the Occurrence, Offense, Claim Or Suit in accordance with the policy conditions, that the alleged damage did not occur within the period of coverage afforded under the policy and, lastly, that the policy did not cover damage caused by the insured’s vehicle.
+Attorney McCaffrey filed a Declaratory Judgment action in USDC-RI, arguing that the insured failed to notify the insurer of the Occurrence, Offense, Claim Or Suit in accordance with the policy conditions, that the alleged damage did not occur within the period of coverage afforded under the policy and, lastly, that the policy did not cover damage caused by the insured’s vehicle.

 Chief Judge John J. McConnell, Jr. of the United States District Court, District of Rhode Island agreed and granted summary judgment in favor of the insurance company, opining that the insurer had been was prejudiced by the late notice and, therefore, the insurer had no duty to defend or indemnify the demolition subcontractor.